BlessedOnothoja/KNL-HR-analytics/README.md

 The 40-49 age bin has the largest proportion of employees (3,189) compared to the other age bins.
 In this group, there are 1,611 males and 1,578 female employees.

-           thus, though the difference between the proportion of male to female employee is not very significant, it is clear that this organization have more males than female employees.
+           thus, though the difference between the proportion of male to female employees is not very significant, it is clear that this organization have more males than female employees.

            Overall,though the male employees are more than the females, Average absent hours from the female employees(78hrs) outweighs that from the male employees(67hrs).
 More information is needed to determine further the reason for this difference.